hloken/csharp-inheriting-events-tests/README.md

 2. Test-cases for base-class with *virtual* public event:
   a.
 Derived class defines same event => result is 2 different events with separate subscriber lists, produces compiler warning
   b.
 Derived class defines same event with *new* keyword => result is 2 different events with separate subscriber lists, no compiler warning
   c.
-Derived class defines same event with *override* keyword => result is 1 single event with 1 subscriber list, no compiler warning
+Derived class defines same event with *override* keyword => result is 2 different events with separate subscriber lists, no compiler warning

+It does not look like implementing events through inheritance works in normal use-cases I can think of.
+Better to implement event in base-class and create protected method that derived classes can use for notifying subscribers.